Liudvika Didžiulienė: Works

 Her longest and one of the most important stories is Atgajėlė (written around 1895, first published in 1904) which tells the sentimental love story of Amelija, daughter of poor Polonized nobles, who rejects advances of a vainglorious noble and marries Jonas, an educated son of a local farmer.
 In her later works, Didžiulienė explored the topic of harsh, unhappy childhood.
 Stories such as Juzuko vargai (Plight of Juzukas), Našlaičių eglutė (Orphans' Christmas Tree), Tremtinių vaikai (Children of the Deportees) are sincere, compassionate, attuned to children's psychology.
 During the years spent in Yalta, Didžiulienė wrote several stories about the Crimean Tatars in which she explored not only material culture but also spiritual life of the Tatars.

 Didžiulienė wrote several plays, including comedies Lietuvaitės (Lithuanian Women) and Paskubėjo (Hastened) and dramas Katei juokai – pelei verksmai (Cat Laughs – Mouse Cries) and Vakaruškos (Parties).
 They were likely written in Mitau for the Lithuanian amateur theater and as such feature vivid characters, dynamic dialogue, clear conflicts.
 Many of the plays are overly sentimental.
 Most dramas feature unrequited love while comedies center on courtship misunderstandings.
-Her most popular play Lietuvaitės makes fun of efforts by two vain daughters of Polonized nobles to appear more Lithuanian so that they could entice two Lithuanian students into marriage.
+Her most popular play Lietuvaitės makes fun of the efforts by two vain daughters of Polonized nobles to appear more Lithuanian so that they could entice two Lithuanian students into marriage.
 The plan works, but the father intervenes and marries his daughters off to sons of other Polonized nobles.